lc0rp/Auto-GPT-Dolly-Plugin/README.md

 ## Status: Deprecated

-I've had a ton of fun working on Dolly, but the landscape's changed since this plugin was created, and there are many ways to create multi agents, within Auto-GPT and elsewhere: Autogen,Semantic Kernel, etc.
+I've had a ton of fun working on Dolly, but the landscape's changed since this plugin was created, and there are now many more ways to create multi agents, within Auto-GPT and elsewhere: Autogen,Semantic Kernel, etc.

 This repository will be archived soon.